 01 of 10

-Choosing the right charity can be tough–How much of the charity's proceeds really go to the animals?
-Which charity will have the largest impact?–so we've done the work for you.
-Check out these nine charities that benefit domestic animals, farm animals, aquatic life and more!
+Choosing the right charity can be tough -- How much of the charity's proceeds really go to the animals?
+Which charity will have the greatest impact? -- so we've done the work for you.
+Check out these nine charities that benefit domestic animals, farm animals, endangered and at-risk species, aquatic life and more!

 02 of 10

-A quick Google search can help you find animal shelters in your area.
-Local shelters most commonly serve cats and dogs, but some take in other domesticated animals, like rabbits, hamsters, or guinea pigs, too.
+A quick Google search can help you find animal shelters and rescues in your area.
+Shelters and rescues most commonly serve cats and dogs, but some take in other domesticated animals, like rabbits, hamsters, or guinea pigs, too.

 03 of 10

-Founded over 30 years ago, Best Friends Animal Society is the United States' largest no-kill shelter for companion animals, like cats, dogs and horses.
+Founded over 30 years ago, Best Friends Animal Society is the United States' largest no-kill shelter for companion animals such as cats, dogs, and horses.